fdefelici/clove-unit/README.md

 - **Runner**: a runner allow execution of a set of Suites and provide results

 It is possible to use this libray in two flavours:
-- **Manual** mode, where you have to explicitly register suites/tests for execution, with the advantadge that almost everything is "calculated" at compile time (this is the only feature available for Non-Windows users)
+- **Manual** mode, where you have to explicitly register suites/tests for execution, with the advantadge that almost everything is "calculated" at compile time (but more work to do manually)
-- **Autodiscovery** mode, where you just need to implement your tests, and than the library will do the magic to discover and execute them. (available for Windows and MacOS users only)
+- **Autodiscovery** mode, where you just need to implement your tests, and than the library will do the magic to discover and execute them.

-| Basically only Windows and MacOS users can use both "Manual" or "Autodiscovery", by now.
+> NOTE: **Autodiscovery** works parsing the symbol table in the test executable.
+At the moment this feature is available for the following OS / Architecture / Executable Format:
+> - Windows / 64 bit little-endian / PE (Portable Executable)
+> - MacOS / 64 bit little-endian / Mach-o (Mach Object)
+> - Linux / 64 bit little-endian / ELF (Executable and Linkable Format)
+>
+> Further compatibilities in terms of OS, Architecture and Format can be implement later on as needed.

 # Usage
 Just add [clove.h](./clove.h) header in your project and starts creating unit tests for your code depending on the two modes: **Manual** and **Autodiscovery**